 As part of its strategic plan for enrollment, Bucknell plans to build on the program far beyond the four-year funding commitment from the Jack Kent Cooke Foundation, Thiede said.
 "The plan is to create an infrastructure and a campus culture that will allow us to enroll many more community college transfers each year beyond the life of the grant," he said.

-Bucknell University is America's largest private liberal arts university and is regularly ranked as one of the top 30 liberal arts universities in the country.
+Bucknell University is one of America's largest private liberal arts universities and is regularly ranked as one of the top 30 liberal arts universities in the country.
 Bucknell offers more than 50 majors and 60 minors, including the full range of liberal arts and pre-professional programs in law and medicine.